3 powerful ways to remove mental blocks while working remotely

 Prioritize tasks into A-B-C-D-E

-• ‘B’ tasks are simpler ones that may be uncomfortable, but don't come with the same degree of consequences if left unfinished.
-These are tasks like answering emails or having lunch with a colleague.
+‘B’ tasks are simpler ones that may be uncomfortable, but don't come with the same degree of consequences if left unfinished.
+Answering emails, for example.

 The technique recommends prioritizing tasks according to this list.
 The key is never to do an item from the list below until you have finished the items listed above.